-The person responsible (“Controller”) within the meaning of the EU General Data Protection Regulation (GDPR) is the natural or legal person which, alone or jointly with others, determines the purposes and means of the processing of personal data.
-Controller within the meaning of the GDPR for the personal data processed by this web site is Digital Education Holdings Limited, Villa Bighi, Chaplain‘s House, Kalkara, KKR 1320, Malta, phone +356 2169 5955, e-mail email@example.com (hereinafter “we”).
+The person responsible (“Controller”) within the meaning of the GDPR is the natural or legal person which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+The Controller, within the meaning of the GDPR for the personal data processed by this web site, is Digital Education Holdings Limited, Villa Bighi, Chaplain‘s House, Triq il-Marina, Kalkara, KKR 1320, Malta, telephone +356 2169 5955, e-mail email@example.com (hereinafter “we”).

-We collect and process this data in order to ensure the trouble-free operation of our website and to detect, fend off and prosecute a misuse of our services.
+We collect and process this data in order to ensure the trouble-free operation of our website and to detect, fend off and take any action to stop misuse of our services.
 Furthermore, we use the collected data for statistical purposes to evaluate, for example, by which devices and browsers our web site is accessed in order to improve and adapt our offer to our visitors’ needs on an ongoing basis.

 This data processing is based on Article 6 par.
 1 f GDPR.
 We will delete the aforementioned data no later than twelve months after they have been collected.

-We need your current postal address in order to send you further information regarding the application process or your studies, especially information that we can only send by post.
-We need your e-mail address and your telephone number in order to be able to exchange information with you at short notice, in particular for clarifying any questions in the application process.
+We need your address to send you further information regarding the application process or your studies, especially information that we can only send by post.
+We need your contact details to be able to exchange information with you at short notice, particularly for clarifying any questions in the application process.
 With your e-mail, you will also have access to your user account on our website.
 The legal basis for processing these data is Article 6 par.
 1 lit. b GDPR.

-For an effective application with us it is necessary that we receive all the above-mentioned data from you.
-The necessity of providing this data arises, among other things, from our study regulations and statutory university regulations.
-Without this data you cannot conclude a contract with us.
+To process your application it is necessary that we receive all the above-mentioned data from you.
+The necessity of providing this data arises, among other things, from our study regulations and other regulations governing educational institutions.
+Without this data it is impossible to enter into contractual relations with us.

 If you provide further information on our website on a voluntary basis, we will also process this information as part of your application process.
 The legal basis for processing these data is Article 6 par.
 1 lit. b GDPR.

-We keep the personal data associated with the user account stored until all contractual relationships between you and us have been finally settled and the respective applicable tax, commercial and university law retention periods have expired.
+We keep the personal data associated with the user account stored until all contractual relationships between you and us have been conclusively settled and the respective applicable tax, commercial and other statutory law retention periods have expired.